ALSchwalm/keyview/README.md

 Installation
 ------------

-Just install with `python setup.py`, and you will be able to run `keyview` from the command line. `keyview` requires python 3+.
+Just install with `python setup.py install`, and you will be able to run `keyview` from the command line. `keyview` requires python 3+.

 Usage